CheInsights/Mean-Variance-Standard-Deviation-Calculator/README.md

+Mean-Variance-Standard Deviation Calculator
 Overview
-The Mean-Variance-Standard Deviation Calculator is a Python project designed to perform statistical analysis on a 3×3 matrix of numbers using NumPy.
-This focused tool takes a flat list of exactly nine numbers, reshapes it into a matrix, and computes essential descriptive statistics — mean, variance, standard deviation, maximum, minimum, and sum — across rows, columns, and the entire flattened dataset.
-It serves as an excellent demonstration of array manipulation, axis-based operations, and statistical computation in data analysis workflows.
+The Mean-Variance-Standard Deviation Calculator is a Python-based analytical tool designed to perform multi-axis statistical computations on a 3×3 matrix.
+Using NumPy, the project transforms a flat list of nine numbers into a structured matrix to compute essential descriptive statistics across rows, columns, and the entire dataset.

-Features
+This project serves as a demonstration of core data engineering skills: array manipulation, axis-based operations, and robust error handling within a data analysis workflow.

+Technical Modules
-1. Input Validation Module
+🛡️ Input Validation
-Data Validation: Ensures the input list contains exactly nine numbers; raises a clear ValueError with the message "List must contain nine numbers." if the requirement is not met.
+Data Integrity: The function verifies that the input list contains exactly nine numbers.

+Exception Handling: Raises a ValueError with the message "List must contain nine numbers." if the requirement is not met, preventing downstream calculation errors.

-2. Matrix Transformation Module
+📐 Matrix Transformation
-NumPy Integration: Converts the input list of nine numbers into a clean 3×3 NumPy array using reshape for efficient multi-dimensional calculations.
+NumPy Integration: Leverages the reshape method to convert 1D input lists into 3×3 NumPy arrays.

+Memory Efficiency: Uses NumPy’s optimized C-backend for high-speed multi-dimensional calculations.

-3. Statistical Analysis Module
+📊 Statistical Analysis
-Comprehensive Calculations: Computes six key statistics (mean, variance, standard deviation, max, min, sum) along three views:
+The tool computes six key metrics across three distinct views:

-- Rows (axis=1)
-- Columns (axis=0)
-- Flattened matrix (overall)
-Returns results in a structured dictionary with plain Python lists and scalar values.
+Axis 0 (Columns): Vertical performance trends.

+Axis 1 (Rows): Horizontal performance trends.

+Flattened: Global dataset statistics.

+Metrics included: Mean, Variance, Standard Deviation, Maximum, Minimum, and Sum.

-4. Output Formatting Module
+📋 Output Formatting
-Dictionary Structure: Organizes results in the precise format required, with row statistics first, followed by column statistics, followed by the flattened value — ensuring compatibility with automated testing suites.

-Why Mean-Variance-Standard Deviation Calculator?
-This project aims to showcase proficiency in NumPy and fundamental data analysis techniques commonly used in scientific computing and statistics.
-By handling matrix reshaping, axis-specific operations, type conversion, and exception handling, it demonstrates clean, reliable code for numerical analysis tasks encountered in data science, research, and certification assessments.

-Special Note
-The Mean-Variance-Standard Deviation Calculator is not only a functional statistical tool but also a clear illustration of the power of NumPy in simplifying complex array-based computations.
-The combination of input validation, precise axis handling, and structured output adds a layer of robustness and professionalism to numerical data processing workflows.

-Feel free to explore the function, test it with different datasets, and adapt the code for your specific analytical needs.
+Structure: Results are returned in a strictly formatted dictionary compatible with automated testing suites.

+Type Conversion: All results are converted from NumPy types back into native Python lists for maximum compatibility with external APIs.

+Real-World Application
+In a commercial data environment—such as Agricultural Fintech—this logic is fundamental for auditing regional performance.
+For example, if the matrix represents Loan Repayment Rates across three different Regions (Columns) over three Months (Rows), this tool can instantly identify:

+Axis 0: Which region is performing best on average.

+Axis 1: Which month saw a dip in repayments across all regions.

+Flattened: The overall health of the credit portfolio.

+Tech Stack
+Language: Python 3.x

+Library: NumPy

+Environment: Jupyter Notebook